AlexMili/WhatInstalled/README.md

-**WhatInstalled** is a tool to list all packages you ever installed on your machine.
+**WhatInstalled** is a tool to list all packages ever installed on your machine.
 Currently these package manager are handled:
 - Homebrew
 - Macport